Dreamachine | A hallucinagenic art show in East London

 This is an art show that you watch with your eyes closed.

-Here’s how it all goes down.
-After having booked your free ticket (do so here), you’ll walk into the 20ft, circular chamber, with space for around 32 people.
-You’ll all then run through a little medical stuff, while being reassured that it’s all totally harmless, and that you can leave at any time.
+Here’s how it all goes down: after heading down to their Hackney Downs Studio space you’ll walk into the circular chamber, with space for around a dozen people.
+You’ll all then run through a little medical stuff, while being reassured that it’s all totally harmless, and that you can leave at any time, etcetera, etcetera.
 Everyone takes a seat, closes their eyes, and the show starts.
 And by ‘show’ we mean the lights start flickering in the exact way that pushes your brain’s imagination buttons.

 Afterwards, people are invited to share their experience with the others in the room with the help of a few prompts & some paper to jot down or draw the thoughts that will inevitably come pouring out.
 Which is probably the closest you’ll get to sharing this show with anyone else.

 Because this?
 You cannot Instagram.